 It is not clear how many people have SCD.
 It seems to be more common in older adults, but young children can also have SCD.
 Some people have a hole in the semicircular canal, but do not have symptoms.

 It is not clear what causes these holes.
 In some cases, they may happen as part of fetal development.
-In other cases, they may be caused by injury or thinning bone later in life.
+In other cases, they may be caused by injury (such as mild traumatic brain injury) or thinning bone later in life.
 Scientists are still researching this question.